cmgm15/cmgm15/README.md

 I will try to help Open Source initiatives and also create an online presence of me - sharing the things that I do every day.

-Also, I'm trying to create something big in my city (Medellín, Colombia) - an entertainment center called @sport360

 ⚡ Fun facts:

 - Seems that I know a lot of things - but for me it's a little lake compared with the ocean that I would like to know.
 BTW, in some things my knowledge is not too deep that I would like.